manvirag/tech_learning_tinkering/golang/hld/problems/authenticate_session_login_system_learning/readme.md

 4. client ->  spotify

 [ google and spotify already have internal connection for oauth.
-And spotify main the config on their side to have information like client id , secret, etc. ]
+And spotify maintain the config on their side to have information like client id , secret, etc. ]

+**Flow:**

+**->**  : means http request.

 - user -> client
 - client -> sign in with google button -> client server
 - client -> call google auth(with state(random key) and oauth config , check google doc ) to get redirected url. -> google page to get permission from user